 Waste rock mined in S Cut and Creek Cut will continue to be placed in pit behind active mining.
-During this MOP period waste rock will predominantly be placed against the southern and western highwalls to commence the formation of a long term stable final landform.
 Following blasting the overburden materials will be loaded by excavator into 180t and 220t capacity haul trucks and transported to the nominated in-pit emplacement area.
-Load and haul placement of the overburden material will be supplemented by throw blasting and carry dozing wherever possible.
+Load and haul placement of the overburden material will be supplemented by throw blasting and dozer push wherever possible.